alvin-pc-chen/alvin-pc-chen.github.io/_projects/irony.md

 All the pieces are in place for us to implement our model in `PyTorch`, a powerful yet easy to use library for neural networks:

-{% highlight python linenos %} import torch
+{% highlight python linenos %}import torch

 class IronyDetector(torch.nn.Module):
     def __init__(